What do I do when my child’s other parent is opposed to coming to see you?

 About how long do you expect it will take before I see improvement?

 Many clients report that they feel better–more hopeful and optimistic–after our very first conversation.
-Others report that they see real evidence of positive change after the second or third appointment.
+Others report that they see real evidence of positive change after our first several appointments.
+It has been my experience that at least three consultations are necessary for satisfying and lasting improvement.

 What is your attitude towards medication?